Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     {
         if (BatteryPower > 0.0f) // if the battery power is more than 0
         {
-            BatteryPower -= 0.25f; // remove 0.25 units which means remove a quater of the ui image }
+            BatteryPower -= 0.25f; // remove 0.25 units which means remove a quater of the UI image }
     }
 ```